-Based on the latest assessment of PCBS, unemployment remains high at 24.4% in 2022, with high disparities by gender, area and age groups.
+Based on the latest assessment of PCBS, unemployment remains high at 24.4% in 2022, with high disparities by sex, area and age groups.
 These high and increasing levels can be ascribed to a set of factors.
 The Palestinian economic development has been severely hampered by the impact of the occupation, economic dependence on Israel, dysfunctional governance structures, high corruption, important deficiencies in the fiscal system and limited pace of reforms which resulted in an impaired Palestinian private sector, a dampened investment atmosphere and de-development of many sectors of the economy, mainly in Gaza.

 Gender equality remains a challenge in a country that is traditionally based on patriarchal social structures but there are also positive signals.
-Women, including adolescent girls, are identified as the most structurally
+Women, including adolescent girls, are identified as the most structurally disadvantaged group by the UN vulnerability assessment and the Ministry of Social Development (MoSD) social development sector strategy 2021-2024.